karakasa/PancakeNext/README.md

 # Pancake for Grasshopper 2

 A open-source port of [Pancake](https://www.food4rhino.com/en/app/pancake) for GH2.
+The project primarily serves as a technical demonstration and is not as feature-complete as its GH1 counterpart.

-Please note that Pancake introduces additional abstraction layers for localization and other purposes, so its code may differ from typical GH2 components.
+Moreover, please note that Pancake introduces additional abstraction layers for localization and other purposes, so its code may differ from typical GH2 components.

 # Porting Handbook